romanf-dev/actinium/README.md

 The system is protected from the following bugs/attack vectors:

-- **use of wrong channels**: channels that are used by unprivileged actors are identified by ids, not pointers.
+- **channel misuse**: channels that are used by unprivileged actors are identified by ids, not pointers.
 Ids are validated before use, therefore actors cannot post to/get messages from arbitrary channels, only allowed ones may be used.
 Also it is impossible to post message of wrong type since both messages and channels have type ids.
 - **message leaks**: actor is allowed to own just a single message at any time.
 Post/get another message causes the owned message to be freed.
-Actor crash is also frees the message.
 - **memory unsafety**: invalid instructions or memory references beyond allowed areas cause exceptions and restart of the actor.
 - **stack corruption**: insufficient stack space including the case of